Gradient-boosting decision tree

 We chose a sample for which only two trees were enough to make the perfect prediction.
 However, we saw in the previous plot that two trees were not enough to correct the residuals of all samples.
 Therefore, one needs to add several trees to the ensemble to successfully correct the error (i.e. the second tree corrects the first tree’s error, while the third tree corrects the second tree’s error and so on).

-We will compare the generalization performance of random-forest and gradient boosting on the California housing dataset.
+We now compare the generalization performance of random-forest and gradient boosting on the California housing dataset.

 from sklearn.datasets import fetch_california_housing